AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/game-consoles/nintendo-switch.md

 Configure your game console to use a public AdGuard DNS server or configure it via linked IP:

-1. Turn on your Nintendo Switch console and go to the Home Menu.
+1. Turn on your Nintendo Switch console and go to the home menu.

 1. Go to *System Settings* → *Internet*.